 - Go outside your comfort zone: I almost made this rule number one because this is such a super important rule.
 I think what I loved most about book club is that it has allowed me to make new friends, which if you’re over 30 you know isn’t always easy.
 Here’s how we did it.
 Member 1 (that was me) and Member 2 decide they want to create a book club.
 Member 1 invites Member 3, a person Member 2 doesn’t know.
 Member 2 invites Member 4, a person Members 1 and 2 don’t know.
 Then Members 3 and 4 invite people who are new to everyone else.
 And so on until you’ve reached the desired amount (more on that later).

 - Stay inside your ‘hood (ideally/more or less): There was one geographical outlier in my book club; she was another OG Booktails member I’d stayed in contact with, so I offered for her to join us.
-She dropped out of book club within the first year.
-That’s because it’s just so much easier to do this if you’re all geographically close.
+She hasn’t been at a meeting in more than a year.
+That’s because we’re all busy people.
+It’s just so much easier to do this if you don’t have to drive 35 minutes for it.
 Some of the members might end up being an acquaintance with this system (like when Member 3 invites Member 4 who happens to be someone you know from your spin class), but it’s still better than having to drive a long distance for your meetings.

 - Make a date and keep it sacred: Every book club handles the frequency of their meetings in whatever way works best, so you’ll need to work that out with your new group of friends.
 Mine meets every 5-6 weeks, always on a weeknight, but that night may change based on who is hosting.
 No matter how often you meet, get the upcoming month’s meeting on the calendar during the current month’s meeting, and then don’t make any plans that interfere with it.
 My book club has 8 busy moms in it, and we’ve never had a last minute cancellation from a host.
 A member might need to skip a month, but even this is rare; most months we have nearly the entire club present.
 That’s no small feat for a group of busy adults, but it’s so worth it.
 It always feels like a party—an intimate little party in the middle of a busy week.
 Kind of amazing, right?